Kansas Student Journalist of the Year

 • Work examples are part of a presentation where candidates can showcase their progress over time as a student journalist.

-• Applicants can choose any platform they wish to present their work examples.
+• Applicants can choose any platform on which they wish to present their work examples.

 • Broadcast/video samples should be no longer than 15 minutes in length.

-• EXPLANATION/REASONING: includes the applicant’s explanation about the specific assignment.
+• An explanation/reasoning for each example.
+This should include the applicant’s explanation about the specific assignment.
 Include any difficulties encountered with the assignment and special circumstances affecting it.
-Explanation should be 25-50 words in length, easy to read and should explain why this entry is important and was chosen for the portfolio.
+Explanation should be less than 100 words in length, easy to read and should explain why the entry is important and was chosen for the portfolio.

 How to Apply: